laurencestokes/timeout-promise/README.md

 <br />

-Simple pass through the controller to the timeoutPromise.
+Simply pass through the controller to the timeoutPromise.

 ```ts
 const ac = new AbortController();